fluxcd/website/content/en/docs/_index.md

 configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.

-Flux version 2 ("Flux v2") is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
+The new version of Flux is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
 In version 2, Flux supports multi-tenancy and support for syncing an arbitrary number of Git repositories, among other long-requested features.

-Flux v2 is constructed with the [GitOps Toolkit](components/), a set of composable APIs and specialized tools for building Continuous Delivery on top of Kubernetes.
+Flux is constructed with the [GitOps Toolkit](components/), a set of composable APIs and specialized tools for building Continuous Delivery on top of Kubernetes.